xuyilu1980/tsvm/README.md

 (3) functions:
 Various usefull toolbox.
 Noted that before running matlab, you should install C compiler, for example: Microsoft Visual C++ 2013 Professional (C).
+Then you should add new environment variable with the name of "path" and the value of "...\tsvm\tsvm\functions\svm".

 (4) GeneratedData:
 The results were saved in this folder.